tobireinhard/tobireinhard.github.io/_pages/about.md

 To make verification more accessible, I am developing a new, ergonomic deductive verifier for C (based on separation logic).
 The current research focus is on automating reasoning about heap data structures, significantly reducing the manual overhead involved in specifying proof details.

-Interfacing with Lean4: Automation inevitably comes at the cost of expressivity.
-To address this, the verifier will support integration with Lean4.
-When higher expressivity is required, users will be able to carry out specific subproofs in Lean, accepting the additional effort in exchange for its richer proof language and dependent type system.

-## Completeness Thresholds (Ongoing)
+## Completeness Thresholds
-Besides building verifier, my current research focuses on *completeness thresholds* for memory safety proofs.
+In the past, I also worked on *completeness thresholds* for memory safety proofs.
-The goal of this work is to reduce unbounded memory safety proofs to bounded ones.
+The goal of this work was to reduce unbounded memory safety proofs to bounded ones.
 * *Completeness Thresholds for Memory Safety of Array Traversing Programs*, [SOAP 2023](https://pldi23.sigplan.org/home/SOAP-2023#event-overview)
   [Paper